Wanna Parlay Promo Code ROTO - 100% Deposit Match Up to $250 & Win at DFS with MLB & More

 Here are some games on today's sports betting calendar that might be options for you to build your parlay lineup after using the Wanna Parlay promo code ROTO to activate a new account.

-- MLB: Yankees at Blue Jays, 7:07 p.m.
+- MLB: Cardinals at Cubs, 2:20 p.m.
 ET; use one of the more unique MLB betting sites for this clash.

-- MLB: Brewers at Mets, 7:10 p.m.
+- MLB: Yankees at Mets, 3:10 p.m.
 ET; the best MLB betting promos are available for this NL showdown.

 There is a great set of games to check out for MLB odds today, so examine the schedule closely and make selections based on game results as part of your lineup of parlays if you want.
 Or include the WNBA, the FIFA Club World Cup and more in your wagers.